nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/administration/monitoring-and-maintenance/hotfixes-installation-notes-for-nuxeo-platform-lts-2019.md

 ### Large ACLs with SQL Server

-On SQL Server it's now possible to configure VCS to use an increased size to stored the Read ACLs optimization tables, which may be necessary if users belong to many groups (total size of group names + the user name + "Everyone" > 4000 characters).
+On SQL Server it's possible to configure VCS to use an increased size to stored the Read ACLs optimization tables, which may be necessary if users belong to many groups (total size of group names + the user name + "Everyone" > 4000 characters).

 ```
 nuxeo.vcs.optimizations.acl.maxsize=999999
 ```

-Any value > 4000 will make SQL Server use NVARCHAR(MAX) instead of NVARCHAR(4000) for its internal datastructures.
+Any value > 4000 will make SQL Server use NVARCHAR(MAX) instead of NVARCHAR(4000) for its internal data structures.

 On PostgreSQL this feature already existed (default to 4096) but was not easily configurable, the same configuration property can be used to increase the value.
 The specific value requested will be used (there is no notion of MAX).